usig/autocompleter/README.md

 # Autocompleter

+**Warning:** Version 2.0.0 contains potentially breaking changes for frontend projects.
+Please refer to the [demo](./demo/usig-autocompleter-react-demo) to see how to implement the newest version.

 This autocompleter is a library which gives a list of suggestions given a certain text.
 This is done using a list of suggesters, which can be loaded dinamically, in case you don't want to use one of the defaults.
 A set of callbacks should be set so the autocompleter can call them after certain events.

 ## Features